AliYmn/conventional-commits-check/README.md

 # Usage

 Once the hook is added to your project, it will automatically run every time you create a commit.
-The hook will check the commit messages according to the Conventional Commits rules and add the corresponding emojis.
+The hook will check the commit messages according to the Conventional Commits rules and add corresponding emojis.
 If a commit message does not follow the rules, the commit will be blocked.